-Home to different populations thoughout history which have left their mark on Malaga.
+Malaga has been home to different populations thoughout history which have left their mark on the city.
 The main monuments come from Mount Gibralfaro and its surroundings.
 The castle which sits at the top of the mountain was built by the Arab population and gives a breath taking view over the bay.
-At the feet of Alcazaba, the palace and the Roman theatre, from the 1st century AC.
+At the feet of Alcazaba there is the palace and the Roman theatre, from the 1st century AC.
 In the successive period the Cristians built the Cathedral of Encarnation, known as the "La Manquita" for its lack of pillars.
 Together with the Cathedral you can find Episcopal Palace, famous for its Barroque façade, and Sagrario Church.
 Other examples of religious architecture include the churches of San Juan, the Martires, San Lazaro and Santiago.

 A walk through Malaga park is a must: a sub tropical botanical garden 800 metres long paralel to the port.
 You can choose from three short walks with statues.
 Next to the park there are other historical parks: los Jardines de Puerta Oscura (the gardens of the Dark Port) and geometric Pedro Luis Alonso Gardens.
 Also, you'll find the Malaga University Gardens, the Botanical Gardens of Conception, Finca San José gardens, History of Retiro Gardens and the Historical Gardens of la Cónsula.

 Malaga, as in the whole of Andalusia, the traditional festivals have significant importance.
 The patron saint of the city, the Virgen Carmen, is celebrated 16 July with two processions - one on land and one by sea - considered the protector of the marines.

 Fireworks, flamenco and the horse procession characterise the August Fair (Feria de Agosto), the summer fair which takes place the second Friday of August until Sunday the following week.
 Another unmissable fair is the Easter week in Malaga, a tourism favourite internationally since 1965.